zalando/zappr/README.md

 We assume you want to set up the development environment first.
 If you want to test your application, check the Test section below.
 In the end you will have three different processes running:
-- Your local Postgress database
+- Your local PostgreSQL database
 - Your local Zappr application
 - a VPN tunnel (e.g.: localtunnel) exposing your localhost